zyntrom/Obsidian/Arch Linux Installation/Arch Linux Installation Guide.md

 ## Preparation:

-Install the ISO and flash it to the USB .
+* Install the ISO and flash it to the USB .

-## Installation
+## Installation (UEFI Method)

-Plugin the USB and boot into it
+* Plug in the USB and boot into it .
+(From the UEFI boot menu)
+* Select Arch Linux installation from the menu of selections.
+*